-In this guide, I share with you ideas, golden nuggets, tactics and strategies that your marketing agency or your internal marketing team should be constantly working on to ensure your business is tapping into it’s full potential.
+In this guide, I share with you ideas, golden nuggets, tactics and strategies that your marketing agency or your internal marketing team should be constantly working on to ensure your business is tapping into its full potential.

 Content marketing is a different mindset at the heart of it.
 It requires you to really think about your audience and customers and focus on what they want and not what you want.

-Your audience want content that simply improves their lives whether it’s in entertainment, educational, or helps them achieve their personal or business goals.
+Your audience want content that simply improves their lives whether it’s in entertainment, education, or helps them achieve their personal or business goals.
 They want content.
 They already consume content.
 There is no shortage of channels to distribute content and as a by-product, there is no shortage in supply of content.

-What’s quite important is that your content to be valuable, authentic, practical and beneficial to them as much as possible.
+What’s quite important is that your content be valuable, authentic, practical and beneficial to them as much as possible.